 Created in 2005, the Rodel Fellowship is the nation’s premier leadership development program for elected leaders.
 Each year, the program selects 24 outstanding state and local-level leaders, balanced equally between the political parties, to come together for a series of seminars to read and discuss classic texts dealing with ethical values, democratic principles, and wise and effective leadership.
 The Rodel Fellowship helps America’s most promising leaders reach their full potential as public servants, deepen their commitment to democracy and the rule of law, and work together to address some of our nation’s most important domestic and international challenges.

-The Edwards Book Award will be presented annually and will carry an honorarium of $10,000.
-The winner of the prize will be determined by a committee of seven persons comprised of four Rodel fellows, the President of the Rodel Institute, and two outside advisors appointed by the Rodel President.
+The Edwards Book Award is presented annually and carries an honorarium of $10,000.
+The winner of the prize will be determined by a committee of eight persons comprised of four Rodel Fellows, two Rodel Institute staff members, and two outside academic advisors appointed by the Rodel President.
 The prize will be announced in even numbered years at the campus of a major university, which will host a lecture to be delivered by the winner.
-In odd numbered years, the prize will be awarded at the Rodel Fellowship reunion, where the winner will be a featured speaker.
-Excerpts from the winning book will be read and discussed in relevant Rodel Institute seminar.
+In odd numbered years, the prize will be awarded at the Rodel Fellowship Reunion, where the winner will be a featured speaker.
+Excerpts from the winning book will be read and discussed in relevant Rodel Institute Seminars.

 Nominate a Book

 Nominations for the 2024 Rodel Edwards Book Award are now open.
 To submit a nomination, fill out this form.

 To be eligible for consideration, nominated books must: